john-a-ellis/Credit_Card_Fraud/README.md

 `   macro avg       0.69      0.95      0.77    138930`
 `weighted avg       1.00      0.99      1.00    138930`

-Given the high target imbalance the XGBoost model with it's ability to accept a parameter which helps to compensate for the target class imbalance, performs much better than the other algorothims considered.
-The parameter scale_pos_weights is set to the ratio of negative transactions to positive transactions. (sum(postive_y)/sum(negative_y)) which when applied removes the imbalance in the target classes.
+Given the high target imbalance the XGBoost model with it's ability to accept a parameter which helps to compensate for the class imbalance, performs much better than the other algorothims considered.
+The parameter 'scale_pos_weights' is set to the ratio of negative transactions to positive transactions. (sum(postive_y)/sum(negative_y)) or 259.0 which when applied removes the imbalance in the target classes.

 ## Part 6 Tuning XGBoost and selecting the best model.
+After reviewing the model results XGBoost was selected for hyper-parameter tuning because:
+1. XGBoost has facilities to address imbalance in the target class.
+2. XGBoost has a robust parameter framework to support tuning.
+3. XGBosst showed the most promising results from the models reviewed.

+The tuning objective was set to maximize the balance accuracy score and secondarily model precision.
+Precision was chosen in an attempt to minimize the rate of false positives.

+`          Confusion Matrix: XGBoost Grid Search Model` `          Predicted Legitimate 0	Predicted Fraudulent 1`
+`Legitimate 0	135526	                2859`
+`Fraudulent 1	10	                  535`
+`Accuracy Score : 0.9793493126034694`
+`Balanced Accuracy Score: 0.9804958112803894`
+`                       Classification Report`
+`              precision    recall  f1-score   support`

+`           0       1.00      0.98      0.99    138385`
+`           1       0.16      0.98      0.27       545`

+`    accuracy                           0.98    138930`
+`   macro avg       0.58      0.98      0.63    138930`
+`weighted avg       1.00      0.98      0.99    138930`

 [1][sklearn.metrics.balanced_accuracy_score](Scikit Learn Balanced Accuracy Score)